 The damages from a highway accident often include physical injuries.
 However, victims also suffer financial losses, such as property damage, medical bills, and income loss.
 They also experience pain and suffering, including physical, emotional, and mental suffering.

 The driver who caused the highway crash is generally liable for damages caused by the collision.
 An at-fault driver can be liable for a victim’s economic damages and non-economic damages.

 However, other parties could also be liable for a highway accident.
 A government entity that failed to maintain the highway or designed a defective section of road could be liable for damages.
 If a defective automobile part was a factor in the cause of the crash, the manufacturer could be liable for damages.

 Our accident attorneys in Fort Lauderdale carefully analyze the cause of the crash to identify each party who might be liable for your damages.
-By doing so, we maximize the chance for a successful outcome for your personal injury case.
+By doing so, we maximize the chance for a successful outcome for your injury case.

 Schedule a Free Consultation With Our Fort Lauderdale Highway Crashes Lawyers

 If you or a family member were injured in a highway crash in Fort Lauderdale, call our office for a free consultation.
 Our Fort Lauderdale highway crashes lawyer will review your case and provide an assessment of your legal options.